 At home, I removed my black mourning garb and evaluated myself, still alive, naked before the mirror.

 Still trim, only a few wrinkles, I look ten years younger than the calendar says.
 Boobs sag a bit but aren't floppies, they're like ripe fruit, to be enjoyed.
 With money to dress well, my hairdresser, makeup I can be a stealth 43.
 Menopause, and grandchildren, so what?
 I can still paint, paint with hues unused.

 Looking at my eyes in the mirror, her occult eyes shone back, Succubus, Lilith, my secret puppet shadow stared back.
 She’s arisen!

 After seven years imprisoned, she’d broken the silver chains restraining her.
 She was out, out for a last spree of libidinousness.
 It was she, who agreed to meet the Captain.
 She was in command, my guardian angel trussed, unable to stop me.

 If the worse is nothing, let her roam.

 I redressed, in white, then changed and put on a yellow dress, then changed again and again to dispel the funeral’s death shadow.
 With each change, my rationalizations grew more complex.

 Parochial school, poverty, early marriage, children when young, they snuffed out the real me.
 Who was I?
 Who could I have been if not suppressed by fate?
 To know who, without the cards dealt when young, I must roam unfettered by fate’s picture frame.

-Lies to excuse what I couldn’t admit, I was afraid of being old, a LOL, an unacknowledged passerby with an unfinished painting.
-I wanted to be a woman; still sought as a woman not as a matron, nana, or granny.
+Lies to excuse what I couldn’t admit, fear of being old, a LOL, an unacknowledged passerby with an unfinished painting.
+I wanted to be a woman; still sought as a woman, not as a matron, nana, or granny.
 All a complex web of delusions spun to deny.